AlmeidaLeoDev/EventosPro/README.md

 ## Credits

-This README was inspired by and developed based on the work of [Best-README-Template](https://github.com/othneildrew/Best-README-Template/tree/main), created by [emargi -
+This README was inspired by and developed based on the work of [Best-README-Template](https://github.com/othneildrew/Best-README-Template/tree/main), created by [othneildrew -
-Mohamad Reza] and on the work of [Readme-Templates](https://github.com/Fernanda-Kipper/Readme-Templates), created by [Fernanda-Kipper -
+Othneil Drew] and on the work of [Readme-Templates](https://github.com/Fernanda-Kipper/Readme-Templates), created by [Fernanda-Kipper -
 Fernanda Kipper
 ]